 Handwashing should be practiced several times per day for best impact.
+Habit formation is an important part of behavior change.
+Many recurring behaviors, like handwashing, are done without making a conscious decision to do so.
 How can handwashing champions help people move from washing their hands only rarely, to a sustained habit of handwashing?